Saurav15/Data-Science/README.md

 # Data-Science
-Here i have practiced and learnt data science.
+Here i have practiced and learned data science.

 # Math Notes which include Stats and Probablity are uploaded on drive :